qedsoftware/evolution/contests/templates/contests/hints_for_contest_admins.md

+## Description and rules

+You can use [Github-flavored markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet), the same you could use in the README on github.
+Of course we don't support issue references and other github-specific things.

+Please use *Description* to explain the problem and to provide the links to data.

+In *Rules* describe the rules of the contest, what competitors are allowed to do.
+Aspects like collaboration between teams or restictions on tools should be covered there.

 ## Writing Scoring Scripts

 Of course the contestants' solutions won't score themselves - we need to define a way of determining how good a submission is.